John A. Bell

-John Anthony Bell (born 1929) was an American football coach and college athletics administrator, and later a civil rights officer with broad authority over several states.
+John Anthony Bell (born 1929) was an American football coach and college athletics administrator, and later a civil rights officer in the United States Department of Health, Education, and Welfare, with broad authority over several states.

 Early life, education, and coaching career

 A native of Little Rock, Arkansas, Bell earned a bachelor's degree from Philander Smith College in 1951, where he was a member of Kappa Alpha Psi fraternity.
 He earned a master's degree from the University of Arkansas, receiving additional graduate education at Indiana University.
 He was an assistant football coach at Lincoln High School in Fort Smith, Arkansas and then line and backfield coach at Texas College in Tyler, Texas.

 He served as the head football coach at Mississippi Vocational College (MVC)—now known as Mississippi Valley State University—in Itta Bena, Mississippi for two seasons.
 In his first season as head football coach at Mississippi Vocational, Bell led the team to the South Central Athletic Conference championship.
 In his two years as head coach at MVC, he compiled a 5–9–2 record.

 Following his time at MVC, Bell was announced as the new Dean of Men at the historically black Knoxville College on July 7, 1961.
 In that capacity, Bell denied a police claim that Knoxville College students had made up a significant proportion of participants in an anti-segregation rally in April 1963.
 In September 1963, it was reported that Bell was one of two Knoxville College faculty members for whom the United Negro College Fund Faculty Fellowship Program had granted funds to pursue doctoral degrees, with the report stating that "Mr. Bell will study for a doctorate in physical education at the University of Georgia".
 Bell thereafter received a Ph.D. from Indiana University, receiving approval for his dissertation on the effects of certain recreational and academic factors on "Negro students enrolled in the secondary public schools of Eastern Tennessee".